 Following the success of ELECTRIC Coaching ™ we have taken the same methodology, and the same easy to use framework to create a short-burst training programme that will build necessary mentoring skills and enable you to apply them effectively.

 It’s called ELECTRIC Mentoring ™ and its now accredited by the EMCC at Foundation Level.

 Entry Requirements: Reasonable business English and the opportunity to have mentoring style conversations at work

 Individual Fees: £1,200 + VAT

-When: The next open enrolment course start with a webinar on 12th September 2017.
+When: The next open enrolment course start with a workshop on 10th April 2018.

 * Fees for organisational programme are dependent on numbers, please contact to discuss

 - ‘in-house’ with you and your mentors at your desired location.